Menemism: Convertibility plan

 By law, the national currency was set at parity with the US dollar.
 As a consequence, the cost of national production increased and businessmen could not compete with imports.
 Therefore, production fell and unemployment rose.

 Privatizations

-Based on Law No. 23,696, better known as the State Reform Law, Menemism in his government implemented a series of massive privatizations of state-owned companies to generate a more liberal economy.
+Through Law No. 23,696, better known as the State Reform Law, Menem implemented a series of massive privatizations of state-owned companies to generate a more liberal economy.
 Menem put the following state companies up for sale: YPF, YCF, Gas del Estado, the National Telecommunications Company, Aerolíneas Argentinas, the Port, the national retirement and pension system, among others.
-Which translated into strategic relations with the United States and Great Britain, being applauded by conservative leaders of the moment such as Ronald Reagan and Margaret Thatcher.
+This translated into strategic relations with the United States and Great Britain, which were applauded by conservative leaders of the moment such as Ronald Reagan and Margaret Thatcher.

 Decrease in public spending

 The decrease in public spending under Menemism was one of the conditions imposed by the International Monetary Fund (IMF) to grant credit to the country and sustain the convertibility regime.
 Public spending went from representing 35.6% of GDP in 1989 to only 18.3% in 1992.
 This reduction was achieved mainly through the privatization or concession of public companies and services.
 The decrease in public spending also affected areas sensitive areas such as education, health, defense and security.
 The budget allocated to these areas was reduced or transferred to the provinces, which had to take charge of financing them with their own resources or with debt.
 The consequence was a deterioration in the quality and coverage of these services, as well as a loss of public jobs and social rights.
 Its objective was to achieve a fiscal balance and avoid the monetary issue that generated inflation.
 However, it also had negative effects on the productive development, employment, income distribution and well-being of the population.